• Catalog

 6. ALIEN TAPE

 You might be wondering why a director of photography brings Alien Tape on set.
-In the age of battery-powered lights, you can stick them anywhere – such as hiding them behind doors.
+In the age of battery-powered lights, you can stick them anywhere – for example, hide them behind doors.

 Alien Tape makes it very quick to simply tape a battery-powered light to a wall.
 And the best part, they’re reusable and don’t leave marks!